BrewBlox/brewblox-documentation/docs/hardware/heating_elements.md

 ![1-phase-connect-123](../images/1-phase-connect-123.svg)

-TODO: Elco mening over PE-terminal?
+TODO: Elco mening over PE-terminal bolletje?
 Locatie feitelijk niet helemaal correct...

 **Examples:**
 - Round BrewPi heating element [#7](#round) has one resistor and draws a current of 15.2A when connected to a 230V outlet.